Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/LidarProcessing.rst

 airborne LiDAR technology.

-You will get acquainted with FUSION/LDV, a so-called free software (not to be confused with Freeware or open source) developed to process point clouds.
+You will get acquainted with FUSION/LDV, a so-called free software (not to be confused with open source) developed to process point clouds.
 The exercise focuses on the city and how to make use of LiDAR data in urban environments.